vinantros/AIHelpDesk/README.md

 The Features:

-Tells you the weather when you input "What is the weather like in {City Name}"
+-Tells you the weather when you input "What is the weather like in {City Name}"

-Tells you a summary of a Youtube video when you enter a youtube link
+-Tells you a summary of a Youtube video when you enter a youtube link

-Administrative tasks such as changing passwords and disabling accounts via Azure AD
+-Administrative tasks such as changing passwords and disabling accounts via Azure AD

-Utilizes a fine tuned ChatGPT in which it can help troubleshoot/brainstorm tickets
+-Utilizes a fine tuned ChatGPT in which it can help troubleshoot/brainstorm tickets